jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 ---
 layout: post
-title: "MetroHash: A Superior Breed Of Hash Function"
+title: "MetroHash: Faster, Better Hash Functions"
 ---

-MetroHash is a set of state-of-the-art hash functions for non-cryptographic use cases. **They are notable for being algorithmically generated in addition to their exceptional performance.** Get the source here.
-I may expand the set of published hash functions in the future.
+MetroHash is a set of state-of-the-art hash functions for non-cryptographic use cases. **They are notable for being algorithmically generated in addition to their exceptional performance.** [Get the source here](https://github.com/jandrewrogers/MetroHash).
+The set of published hash functions may expand in the future.

-* Fastest general-purpose bulk hash functions
+* Fastest general-purpose algorithms for bulk hashing
-* Fastest general-purpose small key hash functions
+* Fastest general-purpose algorithms for small, variable length keys
-* Excellent statistical properties, similar to MD5
+* Excellent statistical quality, similar to MD5
-* Currently 64-bit, 128-bit, and 128-bit CRC intrinsic variants
+* Currently 64-bit, 128-bit, and 128-bit CRC instruction variants
 * Unbounded set of statistically unique hash functions can be generated
 * Elegant, compact, readable functions